We'll price match any deal. That's the Genie Guarantee

 • How fast is Rebel Internet?

 Rebel deals offer broadband speeds starting from 74Mb.
-If you can sign up to full fibre, its fastest deal has an average speed of 950Mb (1000Mb for CityFibre customers).
+If you can sign up to full fibre, its fastest deal has an average speed of 1000Mbps.

 • Does Rebel Internet raise prices mid-contract?

-No - fixed price guarantee.
+No. There's a fixed price promise.
 At the end of contract period, customers are moved onto a rolling contract basis at the same rate (although these may be subject to price changes).

 • How do I contact Rebel Internet customer service?